DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

 ## Test the app

-Now, let’s test the deployment using the [REST Client](https://apigee-rest-client.appspot.com/).
+Now, let’s test the deployment using the [Apigee REST Client](https://apigee-rest-client.appspot.com/).
+(You can also use Postman or Paw or any other rest client tool that you know)

 1. In the Apigee UI, Navigate to Develop...Proxies...

 2. Select the API Proxy called "oauth2-cc" or similar.
+This is a proxy that was previously configured for you.
+Everyone will use this same proxy.
+(This is not a proxy you configured today).

 3. From the Proxy overview panel, copy the URL for your OAuth API proxy.